dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 For the purposes of span safety rules, such an `unscoped out` is considered simply a `ref`.
+Similar to how `in` is considered `ref` for lifetime purposes.

 Detailed Notes:
 - An instance method or property annotated with `unscoped` has *ref-safe-to-escape* of `this` set to the *calling method*.
 It means `this` is effectively a `ref` parameter to the method.